datacite/schema-docs/docs/properties/recommended_optional/property_relateditem.rst

 * Report
 * Other

+.. _20.8:

 20.8 firstPage
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 **Occurrences:** 0-1

-**Definition:** First page of the related item, e.g., of the chapter, article, or conference paper in proceedings
+**Definition:** First page of the resource within the related item, e.g., of the chapter, article, or conference paper in proceedings

 **Allowed values, examples, other constraints:**